kubeflow/website/content/en/docs/components/pipelines/operator-guides/installation/localcluster-deployment.md

   * Embedded service loadbalancer
   * Embedded network policy controller

-You can find the the official K3s installation script to install it as a service on systemd- or openrc-based systems on the official [K3s website](https://get.k3s.io).
+You can find the official K3s installation script to install it as a service on systemd- or openrc-based systems on the official [K3s website](https://get.k3s.io).